frontity/api-reference/docs-api/frontity-packages/features-packages/google-ad-manager.md

 };
 ```

-## How to use
+## Usage

-### With the `Slot & Fill` pattern
+### Using the `Slot & Fill` pattern

 The recommended usage of this component is using the Slot and Fill pattern.
 The configuration of the fill(s) is done in the `state.fills.googleAdManager` namespace in `frontity.settings.js` as explained above.

-With this configuration we can then insert the Slots representing the Ads in any React component
+With this configuration we can then insert the Slots representing the Ads in any React component.

 ```jsx
 import { Slot, ... } from "frontity";